Frequently asked questions

-Once you have logged your complaint you will receive a call from a dedicated ASB customer services officer who will take further information from you and you will be informed of your investigation officer including contact information.
+Once you have logged your complaint, you will receive a call from a dedicated ASB customer services officer who will take further information from you.
+You will be then be informed of your investigation officer which will include contact information.

 Incident reporting questions

 - Report ASB and Hate Crime incidents to the Police via the non-emergency 101 number.